 Amphetamine addiction treatment is a long process, especially because symptoms like depression and cravings can last much longer than those associated with other drugs of abuse.
 But it is important to be aware of the treatment process utilized when a person first comes into amphetamine addiction rehab or is hospitalized for the abuse of these drugs.
-If you need immediate treatment for amphetamine abuse, call 800-768-8728.
+If you need immediate treatment for amphetamine abuse, call 800-768-8728(Who Answers?).

 Amphetamine Overdose and Psychosis

 Amphetamine overdose, like other types of stimulant overdose, can be deadly.
 When an individual is first brought into addiction treatment, medical professionals usually check to make sure the patient isn’t showing signs of overdose, which according to the National Library of Medicine, include:

 If the individual is experiencing these signs, they will be restrained if necessary and attended to with medication and other treatments as each symptom begins to show itself.